 Everyone makes mistakes, but when your mistakes end up on a criminal record that anyone can see, it can permanently and drastically affect your life.
-When you’ve paid your debt and you’ve demonstrated a crime-free life since your earlier conviction, expunging your record can give you a fresh start.
-That is important because even though you’ve straightened out your life and are now a law-abiding, productive citizen, anyone can access your prior criminal record, including individuals, employers, insurance companies, lenders, educational institutions, and the public.
+When you’ve paid your debt and you’ve demonstrated a crime-free life since your earlier conviction, having your record expunged can give you a fresh start.
+That is important because even though you’ve straightened out your life and are now a law-abiding, productive citizen in NJ, anyone can access your prior criminal record, including individuals, employers, insurance companies, lenders, educational institutions, and the public.

-Hackensack criminal attorney Adam M. Lustberg knows how to achieve an expungement of your criminal history under New Jersey law.
-Contact him today to schedule a free consultation and explore your options for expunging an arrest or conviction from your record.
+Contact our law office today at (201) 880-5311 to schedule a free consultation with a top-rated NJ criminal defense attorney and explore your options for expunging a criminal arrest or conviction from your record.

-Certain cases immediately qualify for an expungement, including arrests that didn’t result in a conviction, certain special probation programs such as drug court, and completed court-ordered rehabilitation.
+Certain criminal cases immediately qualify for an expungement, including arrests that didn’t result in a conviction, certain special probation programs such as drug court, and completed court-ordered rehabilitation.

 For indictable convictions, the time since a sentence and probation period were completed before an expungement application can be considered varies from two to ten years.

-When a record is expunged, it means that your record is sealed and neither the public nor any company, educational institution, or agency will have access to those records except for the district attorney’s office or any other law enforcement agency should you commit a new crime.
+When a criminal record is expunged, it means that your criminal record is sealed and neither the public nor any company, educational institution, or agency will have access to those records except for the district attorney’s office or any other law enforcement agency should you commit a new crime.

-There are waiting periods before your record can be cleared.
+There are waiting periods before your criminal record can be cleared.
 The length of the waiting period depends on the crime committed.
 If you were sentenced to probation, community service, classes, or courses and were fined, these conditions must have been completed.
 Also, a certain amount of time must have passed since you were convicted, which could be anywhere from a few months to many years.

 If you were arrested but not convicted of a crime in Hackensack, Paramus, Newark, Bloomfield, Millburn, Rochelle Park, Elmwood Park, or anywhere else in New Jersey, you may qualify to have that record immediately expunged.